FREQUENTLY ASKED QUESTIONS

-Most brand new organizations are not likely to immediately be competitive for grant funding.
+Most brand new organizations are not likely to be competitive for grant funding immediately.

 Grantors typically want to see some evidence that your organization is making an impact.

-They also want to see how effectively you are building a strong and active board of directors, creating and managing budgets, carrying out quality control, and more.
+They also want to see how effectively you build a solid and active board of directors, create and manage budgets, carry out quality control, and more.

 This process can take at least a year to demonstrate.